-Fife House was started by a group of concerned members of the community.
+Fife House was founded by a group of concerned community members.
 Led by Mary Anne Shaw, they were inspired by the story of George Fife, a local lawyer who lost his struggle with AIDS.
 This group recognized the urgent need in Toronto for supportive housing for people living with HIV/AIDS.
 On February 10, 1988, they established Fife House as a charitable organization to begin to fill this need.

 Growth in Programs